The Blank School engages Babson community members and leads research to create entrepreneurial leaders.

 Global Entrepreneur in Residence Program

-Accelerate your venture in Boston and qualify for a cap-exempt H-1B visa through the Babson College Global Entrepreneur in Residence program!
+Accelerate your venture near Boston and qualify for a cap-exempt H-1B visa through the Babson College Global Entrepreneur in Residence (GEIR) program!

 Babson College is the first private college to offer a Global Entrepreneur in Residence program, enabling international entrepreneurs to qualify for an H-1B visa* through an innovative program driven by Babson’s unique vision to harness the global power of entrepreneurship.
 The pilot program launched in September 2016 and is open to recent graduates of all Massachusetts colleges and universities who have companies “well underway” and are planning to seek an H-1B visa, including entrepreneurs who are currently on their Optional Practical Training (OPT) or recently completed OPT.